 The first factor you need to consider is negative space.
 Your images need to have blank areas, so the resulting superimposed photos don’t look too busy.

-Apart from that, it also makes your main subject pop because there are less distractions.
+Apart from that, it also makes your main subject pop because there are fewer distractions.

 For instance, you can place an image of a girl in front of palm trees.
 Or you can superimpose someone swimming in a pool with a photo of clouds for a dreamy effect.